-The Enterprise participates in the City's single employer defined benefit plan (the Plan).
+The Enterprise participates in a single-employer defined benefit other postemployment benefits plan (the Plan).
 The Plan is maintained by the City and is administered through the City's Health Service System.
 It provides postemployment medical, dental and vision insurance benefits to eligible employees, retired employees, surviving spouses, and domestic partners.
 Health benefit provisions are established and may be amended through negotiations between the City and the respective bargaining units.
 The City does not issue a separate report on its other postemployment benefit plan.